Tanu-N-Prabhu/Python/Data Analysis/README.md

 ## Final Tips for the Road
-* Practice daily – 30 mins of consistent hands-on work > hours of reading
+* **Practice daily**: 30 mins of consistent hands-on work > hours of reading
-* Share projects on GitHub: Clean, readable, and documented
+* **Share projects on GitHub**: Clean, readable, and documented
-* Follow real analysts – LinkedIn, Medium, YouTube
+* **Follow real analysts**: LinkedIn, Medium, YouTube
-* Join communities – r/datascience, DataTalks Club, local meetups
+* **Join communities**: r/datascience, DataTalks Club, local meetups
-* Never stop exploring data – Every dataset tells a story!
+* **Never stop exploring data**: Every dataset tells a story!

 ---

 ## Contributing

-Do you have ideas, suggestions, or additional questions to share?
+Would you happen to have ideas, suggestions, or additional questions to share?
 Feel free to fork this repo and submit a pull request!

 ---